36-week program/1080 hours

 Students must have a High School Diploma or equivalency before enrolling.
 Student will be required to submit a copy of High School Diploma or equivalent or GED certificate to enroll.

-- Pharmacy Practice for Pharmacy Technician I & II
+- Pharmacy Practice for Pharmacy Technicians I & II (180 hours)

 CAJ Gainful Employment Data